brene/docs/source/docs/relay-api/index.md

 ### Sub nodes

 The above query returned a User node and we specified in the query that we were interested in just the name from that node.
 We can use the same notation to retrieve fields from nodes in a connection from the current node.
-For example we could use this query to get a list of all of a users friends:
+For example we could use this query to get a list of all of a user's friends:

 ```
 { User(id: "the id"){ name, friends{ edges{ node{ name }}}}}